JSisques/angry-beard-bot/docs/proyect-context.md

 - Purchase extra PR batches
 - $5 for each additional 500 PRs
+- For more than 2000 PRs, please contact sales

 All plans include a 14-day free trial with no credit card required.